 Distribution of Total Number of Information Items Disclosed by Each Participant, by Information Type

-To test our hypotheses, we fit a series of five mixed-effects logistic regression models and compared them using likelihood ratio tests according to our analysis plan.
+To test our hypotheses, we fit a series of five mixed-effects logistic regression models and compared them using likelihood ratio tests according to our preregistered analysis plan ( https://osf.io/n7ugr).
 Using this approach, we found that the fifth and final model in the series performed best.
-This model predicted disclosure decisions for each item with the level of risk, benefit, and the interaction of those factor as fixed effects random intercepts for participants (nested within groups), groups, items, topics and random slopes for risk and benefit level for participants and for groups.
-The results of th analysis are displayed in Table 2.
+This model predicted disclosure decisions for each item with the level of risk, benefit, and the interaction of those factors as fixed effects.
+The model also included random intercepts for participants (nested within groups), groups, items, topics, and random slopes for risk and benefit level for participants and for groups.
+The results of that analysis are displayed in Table 3.
 Consistent with predictions, the coefficient for benefit was significant and positive.
-However, predictions, the interaction term for risks and benefits was not significant, and the coefficient for risk was significant and negative.
+However, the interaction term for risks and benefits was not significant, and the coefficient for risk was significant and negative.

 Additionally, the variance of random effects associated with group membership was considerable for both intercepts and slopes.
 This large amount of variation suggests that a substantial amount of participants’ disclosure decisions and much of their sensitivity to potential risks and benefits is explained by the group of which they are a part.